BSc Anatomical Sciences / Course details

 |Available as a free choice unit?||No|

 Learning, Memory and Cognition will introduce you to the discipline of cognitive neuroscience and examine how central nervous system regions in invertebrates and mammals interact to produce behaviour.
 You will study the neural bases for learning and memory and explore how different types of memory are supported by different brain systems.
-Insight will be gained into how neurological cases and experimental approaches extend our understanding of normal brain function and how these functions are localised across animal species.
-Examples of the lecture topics covered are ’Learning, memory and amnesia’, ’Cerebral localization of cognitive function’, and ’Introduction to Cognition.’
+Insight will be gained into how human neurological cases and experimental approaches extend our understanding of normal brain function and how these functions are localised across animal species.
+Examples of the lecture topics covered are ’Learning, memory and amnesia’, ’Neurones and memory storage’, ‘Song learning in birds’, ‘Amnesia in monkeys and man, and ’Human memory circuits.’

 |Unit title||Unit code||Requirement type||Description|